wyatt52203/abb_librws/README.md

 * Reading/writing of IO-signals.
 * Reading/writing of RAPID data.
 * Reading of RAPID data properties.
 *	Starting/stopping/resetting the RAPID program.
 *	Subscriptions (i.e. receiving notifications when resources are updated).
 *	Uploading/downloading/removing files.
 *	Checking controller state (e.g. motors on/off, auto/manual mode and RAPID execution running/stopped).
-* Reading the joint/Cartesian values of a mechanical unit.
+*	Reading the Joint/Cartesian values of a mechanical unit.
 *	Register as a local/remote user (e.g. for interaction during manual mode).
 *	Turning the motors on/off.
 *	Reading of current RobotWare version and available tasks in the robot system.
+*	Enable/disable lead-through.
+*	Access to SmartGripper functionality.

 ### Recommendations

-* This library has been verified to work with RobotWare `6.08.00.01`.
+* This library has been verified to work with RobotWare `7.3.1`.
 Other versions are expected to work, but this cannot be guaranteed at the moment.
 * It is a good idea to perform RobotStudio simulations before working with a real robot.
 * It is prudent to familiarize oneself with general safety regulations (e.g. described in ABB manuals).
 * Consider cyber security aspects, before connecting robot controllers to networks.